PYP Seattle’s Diversity, Equity, Inclusion, & Belonging (DEI&B) Initiatives

 Replacing Departing Members

 As we move forward, we acknowledge that some members may not be returning for the next grant cycle.
 In their absence, we commit to filling those vacancies with passionate and dedicated individuals who share our vision.
 We will actively seek out women who bring fresh perspectives, experiences, and expertise to our organization.
-Priority will be given to LGBTQIA + members, followed by women from historically underrepresented communities.
+Priority will be given to women from historically underrepresented communities.

 Conclusion